HAI-lab-KNU/MyData-SupplementaryCodes/README.md

 Then, open [technical_validation.ipynb](technical_validation.ipynb).

 ## Optional
-In [technical_validation.ipynb](technical_validation.ipynb), we defined LONG_INTERACTION with a 3 minute threshold in our study.
+In [technical_validation.ipynb](technical_validation.ipynb), we used LONG_INTERACTION defined with a 3 minute threshold in our study.

 Researchers using our dataset can redefine the LONG_INTERACTION threshold to fit their needs in [interaction_thresholds.ipynb](interaction_thresholds.ipynb), it can be adjusted as follows: